 If we think forgiveness means giving in, we will resist forgiving.
 If we believe that forgiving means pretending that the offense never occurred or letting the other person get away with what they've done, that will make forgiveness seem impossible.
 But that is not what forgiveness means.

 The best definition of forgiveness I ever heard came from my pastor a few years ago.
-He said that, “Forgiveness means giving up my right to hurt you for hurting me.”
-Forgiveness means agreeing not to retaliate or escalate the situation.
-It's important to note that forgiveness still includes pursuing justice.
-Forgiveness and justice can both be part of the healing journey especially if you have been a victim of crime or abuse.
+He said that forgiveness means giving up my right to hurt you for hurting me.
+Forgiveness means agreeing not to retaliate or to escalate the situation.
+It's important to note that forgiveness does not preclude pursuing justice.
+Forgiveness and seeking for justice can both be part of your healing journey, especially if you have been the victim of crime or abuse.

-In her excellent article, ldquo;Does Forgiveness = No Consequences?”
-Lynette Hoy wisely notes that there may be a need to reset boundaries even after we've forgiven someone.
+In her excellent article, Does Forgiveness = No Consequences?, Lynette Hoy wisely notes that there may be a need to set new boundaries after we've forgiven someone.
 Forgiveness does not require us to just go back to the way things were.
-Rather, forgiveness means that we are willing to begin a journey toward restitution.
+Rather, forgiving means that we are willing to begin a journey toward restitution.
 Forgiveness opens up a dialogue.
 Restitution takes time.
-Forgiveness is the first step.
+Forgiveness is the first step of that process.

 Is there someone you tend to avoid?
 Your issue with them may stem from a lack of forgiveness.

 Are you easily offended?
 Sometimes when we feel attacked it's because we're nursing a sore spot from a wound that has not healed.
 It can be hard to forgive, but it's the only thing that will take away the sting of an injury.

 Do you catch yourself getting angry often?
 A very wise friend once told me that in AA they teach that,the pain we inflict on others is directly proportional to the pain we feel inside.
 If you find yourself lashing out, look at your own heart.
 Is it hurting?